2 Chronicles Chapter 28 Summary

 Discussion Questions for 2 Chronicles, Chapter 28

-1. What is the significance of Ahaz being compared to David?
-Why is Ahaz also compared with the King’s of Israel?
-From your knowledge of David's actions as king to that of the kings of Israel referred to here, what are some distinctions?
+- What is the significance of Ahaz being compared to David?
+Why is Ahaz also compared with the kings of Israel?
+From your knowledge of David's actions as king compared to those of the kings of Israel referred to here, what are some distinctions?

-2. Ahaz’s idolatry was much more profound than other kings to this point in Judah.
-What does the text list as some of his idolatrous actions and what is your reaction to them?
-Sacrifice and idolatry still occur in our modern lifestyle.
-What are some examples where you have made unbiblical sacrifices to better your life or community standing, or overspent for unnecessary luxuries and avoided helping others in need to do so?
+- Ahaz’s idolatry was much more profound than that of other kings up to this point in Judah.
+What does the text list as some of his idolatrous actions, and what is your reaction to them?
+Sacrifice and idolatry still occur in our modern lifestyles.
+What are some examples of times when you have made unbiblical sacrifices to better your life or community standing, or overspent on unnecessary luxuries and avoided helping others in need to do so?

-3. Why was idolatry so prevalent in the people surrounding Judah and in Judah as well?
-How is idolatry still in existence in your particular culture today?
+- Why was idolatry so prevalent among the people surrounding Judah and in Judah as well?
+How is idolatry still present in your particular culture today?
 How does child sacrifice still exist in modern culture?

-4. In verse 5, it tells us that the Lord gave Judah and King Ahaz into the hand of the King of Syria.
-How in this chapter and across the past several chapters do we see the consistent and unchanging nature of God in his actions?
+- In verse 5, it tells us that the Lord gave Judah and King Ahaz into the hand of the king of Syria.
+How do we see the consistent and unchanging nature of God in His actions in this chapter and across the past several chapters?

-5. What is the warning of the prophet Oded to the men of Israel?
+- What is the warning of the prophet Oded to the men of Israel?
 What issue has the Lord taken with Israel’s treatment of Judah and Jerusalem?
 Are there specifics that surprise you?
-What does this teach us about the equality of God's justice and how even in Judah's sinfulness?
-Does God display His grace toward them in specific ways?
+What does this teach us about the equality of God's justice and how even in Judah's sinfulness does God display His grace toward them in specific ways?
 How?

-8. What does Ahaz do to further compound his sin in verses 22-25?
-Have you experienced times when you strayed from the Lord and made decisions and choices that you would not have normally?
-What have these moments taught you about God's faithfulness even when you don't see an answer to your problems?
+- What does Ahaz do to further compound his sin in verses 22-25?
+Have you experienced times when you strayed from the Lord and made decisions and choices that you would not have normally made?
+What have these moments taught you about God's faithfulness, even when you don't see an answer to your problems?

 Key Words/Phrase